OpenCDSS/cdss-app-statemod-python/README.md

 If PyCharm has been used before, it may list previous projects to open.<br>
 ![Pycharm Open Screen](./doc/images/start-pycharm.png)
 2. Click ***Create New Project***  to create a new project.
+If the welcome screen is not as shown above and PyCharm remembers an old project configuration, use the ***File / New Project*** to configure a new project, which will replace the remembered projected.
 Select the location for the new project to be the `C:\Users\user\cdss-dev\StateMod-Python\git-repos` folder (or otherwise be consistent with location of source files).
 Specifying the `git-repos` folder will allow PyCharm to see the multiple code folders from separate repositories.
 Complete the information for new project as shown below.
-Note that the folder for Python virtual environment is in the `git-repos/cdss-app-statemod-python` folder.
+Note that the folder for Python virtual environment in this case is in the `git-repos/cdss-app-statemod-python` folder.
-Attempting to use a folder parallel or above the `git-repos` folder results in no virtual environment being created.
-The folder that is chosen in the repository should be added to the `.gitignore` file if it does not match the existing pattern in that file.
+The folder that is chosen in the repository should be added to the `.gitignore` file if it does not match the existing pattern in that file.<br>
 ![pycharm-new-project](doc/images/pycharm-new-project.png)
 3. Press ***Create***.
 PyCharm will ask "The directory 'C:\Users\user\cdss-dev\StateMod-Python\git-repos' is not empty.